-The Eastern Veterinary Technicians Association awards a \$100 bursary to a third-year student in the Animal Health Technology program.
-This bursary will be awarded to the student who best demonstrates proficiency in veterinary clinical skills during their second year and externship at the Atlantic Veterinary College.
+The Eastern Veterinary Technicians Association awards a \$100 bursary and a stethoscope (value \$100) to a third-year student in the Animal Health Technology program.
+This bursary will be awarded to the student who best demonstrates proficiency in veterinary clinical skills during the second year and externship at the Atlantic Veterinary College.
 No application is required.